microsoftgraph/msgraph-sample-android/demos/03-add-msgraph/README.md

 To run the completed project in this folder, you need the following:

-- [Android Studio](https://developer.android.com/studio/) installed on your development machine. (**Note:** This tutorial was written with Android Studio version 3.3.1 with the 1.8.0 JRE and the Android 9.0 SDK.
+- [Android Studio](https://developer.android.com/studio/) installed on your development machine. (**Note:** This tutorial was written with Android Studio version 3.5.1 and the Android 10.0 SDK.
 The steps in this guide may work with other versions, but that has not been tested.)
 - Either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account.

 If you don't have a Microsoft account, there are a couple of options to get a free account: